hlascs (@) uwec.edu

-Most days there will be a quiz at the beginning of class.
+Most days there will be a formative quiz due at the beginning of class.
 Notes are not allowed on quizzes, but class manipulatives are allowed.

 "To assess conceptual knowledge, researchers often use novel tasks … Because children do not already know a procedure for solving the task, they must rely on their knowledge of relevant concepts to generate methods for solving the problems."
 (Rittle-Johnson, Seigler, Alibali, 2001, p.
 347).
 Assessments are a part of the learning experience so will require mastery of class material and will require the ability to apply class material to new situations.

 Two exams are planned: a midterm and a comprehensive final.
-Each exam focuses on more recent material, but mathematics is cumulative so expect to see material from previous assessments again.
-Exams are individual, allow one page of notes (one-sided, handwritten) and students may use class manipulatives.
-Extra credit is also planned to be included on both exams.
+Each exam focuses on more recent material, but mathematics is cumulative so expect to see previous material again.
+Exams are individual, allow one page of notes (one-sided, handwritten) and class manipulatives may be used.
+Extra credit is also planned for both exams.
 Other details will be posted to Canvas.

 Email is the best way to reach me.
 I typically respond within 24 hours, but do not check email in the evenings or on Saturdays due to family commitments.

-Attendance A record of attendance will be collected.
-This is required by the University to maintain accurate class rosters and to assess the impact of attendance on student achievement.
-Attendance is not graded but poor attendance may impact group activities.
+Attendance A record of attendance is required by the University to maintain accurate class rosters.
+Attendance is not graded but poor attendance may impact participation in group activities.

-Absences If you are absent, please check the course schedule then meet with me (drop-in hours, Zoom, and/or email) so I can make sure you are caught up.
-Authorized absences (school functions, emergencies or illness) do not require explanation and may be made up for full credit.
+Absences If you are absent, please check the course schedule then meet with me (drop-in hours, Zoom, or email) so I can make sure you are caught up.
+Authorized absences (school functions, emergencies or illness) may be made up for full credit.
 Other absences may be completed early for full credit, or late for 90% credit.
-Late work is expected to be completed in a timely manner (within two weeks of the original due date or by the last day of classes, whichever occurs first).
+Late work is expected to be completed within two weeks of the original due date or by the last day of classes, whichever occurs first.